stackxyz/stackeye/README.md

 StackEye
 ==========

-StackEye is a chrome extension which lets user to watch a question and notifies him about a new comment or answer.
+StackEye is a chrome extension which lets user watch questions on stackoverflow and other stackexchange sites.StackEye notifies the user about any new comment/answer on watched questions.
+StackEye usage and snapshots are also mentioned on [Stackapps page](http://stackapps.com/q/4454/20686) You can also install StackEye from [Chrome Store](https://chrome.google.com/webstore/detail/stackeye/pihfndpmcafdecheofkjfkadecoogigm)

 Steps to run the extension in Developer Mode:
 ----------------------